swiftlang/swift/docs/proposals/MutationModel.rst

 modified. [#slice]_

-There are probably further optimizations that could be extracted by imposing other semantic rules, but discovering these should probably be driven by what looks like an opportunity to the core compiler team.
+There are probably further optimizations that could be extracted by imposing other semantic rules, but discovering these should be driven by what looks like an opportunity to the core compiler team.
-Unfortunately, all such decisions **should probably be made early** because it is impossible to automate the enforcement of such rules with tools, and it's much easier to lift restrictions on users than add them.
+Unfortunately, all such rules **should be made early** if possible, because it is impossible to automate their enforcement with tools, and it's much easier to lift restrictions on users than it is to add them.

 Declaring Immutable Data
 ------------------------